PeggedSoftware/analysis-exercise/README.md

   <tr>
     <td>answer1:answer25</td>
     <td>int</td>
-    <td>answers to 25 questions included in questionnaire completed by applicants (encoded as integers) Note: most of the questions required selecting an answer from among a set of four or five possible choices</td>
+    <td>answers to 25 questions included in questionnaire completed by applicants (encoded as integers) Note: most, but not all,  of the questions required selecting an answer from among a set of four or five possible choices</td>
   </tr>
   <tr>
     <td>log_total_time</td>